This post may contain affiliate links. Please read our disclosure policy.

 the ingredients needed to make butter pecan granola on a brown table next to an open window.

-If you have any ingredients leftover from this granola recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch granola recipe, check out our Leftover Ingredients Recipe Finder.

-• Coconut: Unsweetened shredded coconut adds a subtle tropical touch.
-However, if you have a sweeter tooth, feel free to use sweetened shredded coconut instead.
-Extra coconut can be used in a small batch of Morning Glory Muffins, Coconut Cream Pie, or Cowboy Cookies.
+• Coconut: Unsweetened shredded coconut adds a light, nutty flavor.
+If you prefer a sweeter touch, use sweetened coconut instead.
+Leftovers work well in Morning Glory Muffins, Coconut Cream Pie, or Cowboy Cookies.

 Recipe Variations

-• Spice It Up: Love spices?
-Add a pinch of nutmeg or cardamom along with the cinnamon for an exotic flavor profile.
+• Warm Spices: Add a pinch of nutmeg or cardamom alongside the cinnamon.

-• Fruit-Filled: Add in some dried cranberries, raisins, or apricots after baking for a fruitier version.
+• Fruit-Filled Granola: Mix in dried cranberries, raisins, or chopped apricots after baking for a chewy, fruity touch.

 How To Make Butter Pecan Granola

-These step-by-step photos and instructions help you visualize how to make a small batch of granola.
+These step-by-step photos and instructions help you visualize how to make a small batch of butter pecan granola.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Melt Butter and Combine Liquid Ingredients: In a small saucepan, heat the butter over medium until fully melted.
 Once melted, remove from the stove and mix in the maple syrup and vanilla extract.